moegui/asbrl-docker/README.md

 Role Name
 =========

-Install the last version of the Docker Community Edition.
+Install the latest stable version of the Docker Community Edition.

 Requirements
 ------------